Back to Samsung SmartThings Guides

 Check Device Status

 Open SmartThings app and verify every device in the broken automation shows as online and responsive.
 Tap each device and try controlling it manually.
 If any device is offline the automation fails silently.
-Fix offline devices first before troubleshooting the automation logic.
+Fix offline devices first before testing the automation logic.

 2